Home

 Whaddya mean Beginner Guitar Lesson?

-This is more than just a beginner guitar lesson.
+This is more than just a free online beginner guitar lesson.
 You'll find a series of lessons aimed at helping you learn to play fingerstyle guitar.

 Just how hard is it to learn to play the guitar?
 Well, there are a couple of ways to look at that question.
 Is it complicated to learn to play?
 Not really.
 Does it take a lot of work to learn to play?
 For most people, yes.

-But, many people actually make it harder for themselves than it needs to be.
+Many people actually make it harder for themselves than it needs to be.

-The key to learning to play the guitar is to have a plan that will work and to work that plan in a smart way.
+The key to learning to play the guitar is to have a plan that will work and to work that plan in a smart way!

 Learning to play the guitar involves physical and mental work.
 The biggest challenge for most new players is the physical part.
 For starters, how do you hold your guitar?

-The "How To Hold A Guitar" page should be your first beginner guitar lesson.
+The How To Hold A Guitar page should be your first beginners guitar lesson.
 I hope that you'll agree with me that using a guitar strap is the best approach.
 It frees up your hands to do their jobs.

+Next, you should learn the correct left hand position.
 This is important because it puts you in a good position to use the fingertips of your left hand.
 Using your fingertips lets you get a clearer sound from your notes.
 It also let's you move around the fingerboard more easily.

-Now that you know how to hold the guitar and how to position your left hand, it's time to look at your right hand.
+Now that you how to hold the guitar and how to position your left hand, it's time to look at your right hand.
 One of the biggest problems that I see with self taught fingerstyle guitarists is their right hand.
 There are some great players with clumsy looking right hands.
 But this isn't what makes them great players.

 If you're just beginning with fingerstyle guitar, it's all new to you.
 Why not learn an efficient way to pick instead of a clumsy, inefficient way to pick.